emdupre/nha-ml-nimg/_sources/01-data-structures.md

 We could access the full list by passing the argument `reduce_confounds=False` to our original call downloading the `development_dataset`.
 For most analyses, this list of confounds is reasonable, so we'll use these Nilearn provided defaults.
 For your own analyses, make sure to check which confounds you're using!

+Importantly, we can pass these confounds directly to our masker object:

 ```{code-cell} python3
 corrected_roi_time_series = masker.transform(